WorldIsMonkey/orientation-ng/README.md

 The goal of this project is to port the long-existing (a.k.a. crappy) [Flash-based orientation engine](https://github.com/WorldIsMonkey/orientation-lts) to browsers in order to achieve maximum portability, maintainability and expandability using latest web technologies.

-This project has been iceboxed as nobody is working on it.
+This project is restarted, Shouyu and Joe will work on it, maybe there will be another person.

 ## TODO
 - [ ] Structure